 Copper for example is ductile (can

-be drawn into a wire) and a good conductor of electricity so it is used for electrical wires and cable.
+be drawn into a wire) and also a good conductor of electricity so it is used for electrical wires and cables.
 Aluminium is not as good a

 conductor of electricity as copper but it is lightweight so it can be used for overhead power lines, it's also a soft

 and can be rolled into thin sheets which are used as cooking foil.
 Mercury is used in thermometers because it is a liquid